cockroachlabs/workshop_labs/lab1_student_instructions_serializable.md

 * [single node](https://www.cockroachlabs.com/docs/stable/cockroach-start-single-node.html#insecure)

 ## JMETER
 I used Jmeter with the version 5.2.1 but newer versions should be fine.
+The instructions to install are below, but I have created a [tar/gzip](https://github.com/cockroachlabs/workshop_labs/raw/master/jmeter/apache-jmeter-5.2.1.tar.gz) of my environment to short-cut the process.

 **Install Instructions:**
 * [Mac](https://medium.com/@sdanerib/run-jmeter-with-plugins-in-macos-8a6654fc0b38)